-Alcohol detox, also called alcohol withdrawal, refers to the process of allowing the body to adjust to the absence of alcohol in the bloodstream after consistent, frequent alcohol use.
+Alcohol detox, also called alcohol withdrawal, refers to the process of allowing the body to adjust to the absence of alcohol in the bloodstream after consistent, frequent alcohol use, and is generally the first step in treating alcohol use disorder.
 During alcohol detox, unpleasant and dangerous symptoms can develop.
 This makes it very difficult to avoid alcohol use during detox and can cause serious health problems.

 Understanding Alcohol Withdrawal

 Alcohol withdrawal can happen when a person who is physically dependent on alcohol stops drinking.
 Physical dependence occurs because the brain has gotten used to always having alcohol in its system, and has decreased the sensitivity of GABA receptors to account for that.